The Wild Animal Sanctuary: Facilities

 In 2020, the AZA-accredited International Exotic Animal Sanctuary in Boyd, Texas joined the Wild Animal Sanctuary network when their owner retired.
 The International Exotic Animal Sanctuary was subsequently renamed "The Wild Animal Sanctuary-Texas".
 In 2024, the Texas facility closed and moved its remaining animals to Colorado.

 In 2022 the sanctuary was able to pay off the $7M Refuge property through its Founder Program and funds derived through a Conservation Easement.
 The sanctuary also became involved with the Bureau of Land Management's (BLM) efforts to round up wild horses in northwest Colorado by responding to supporters requests for help.
 The sanctuary began to adopt many of the captured horse in order to protect their freedom and provide them with vast spaces to roam at their Springfield, CO facility.
 At the same time, the sanctuary began a state-wide search for property large enough to provide refuge to much larger number of wild horses, which are also known as Mustangs.
 By the end of 2022, the sanctuary had more than 30 rescued wild horses roaming freely at the Wild Animal Refuge, and was under contract to purchase a former 22,500-acre cattle ranch located near Craig, Colorado.

 In January 2023, the sanctuary completed the 22,500-acre purchase and began preparing the property to house upwards of 500 rescued horses.
 Plans include allowing rescued mustangs to roam freely with little human interaction and to implement a similar Founder Program to help pay for the new purchase.
-Horses are expected to begin populating the property as early as May 2023.
+Horses began populating the property in May 2023.

-Estimates in 2007 were that 25,000 or more wild animals were living in captivity outside the zoo system in the United States.
+In 2007 it was estimated that 25,000 or more wild animals were living in captivity outside the zoo system in the United States.
 Many of these are mistreated or abused, and many are being kept illegally.
 The Wild Animal Sanctuary believes that education about these animals is critical to informing the public and helping to provide better conditions for the animals.
 The visitor center at the sanctuary provides information about these animals, and the sanctuary has speakers who do presentations for a variety of organizations.